Dash Sylvereye: A WebGL-powered Library for Dashboard-driven Visualization of Large Street Networks: Conclusion

 \section{Conclusion}

 This paper presented Dash Sylvereye, a new Python library for generating web-based visualizations of large street networks, delivered as a component for the widely-used Dash framework.
-To the best of our knowledge, Dash Sylvereye is the first tool written for Python that generates hardware-accelerated street network visualizations, that can draw atop web tile maps, that supports programmable user interactivity, and that is designed as a component of a dashboard framework from the ground.
+To the best of our knowledge, Dash Sylvereye is the first tool written for Python that generates street network visualizations atop web tile maps that supports programmable user interactivity, that is designed as a component of a dashboard framework from the ground up, and that supports WebGL.
 Dash Sylvereye can be combined with other Dash UI and chart components to enable the development of interactive dashboard visualizations around street network data.

-We showed that Dash Sylvereye can offer fast response speeds (close to 60 FPS) for street networks with thousands of edges, as well as an acceptable response speed (around 26 FPS) for a street network with several dozens of thousands of edges on an integrated GPU found in budget laptops.
+We showed that Dash Sylvereye can offer fast response speeds (close to 60 FPS) for street networks with thousands of edges.
+We also found Dash Sylvereye to be competitive when compared to the state-of-the-art visualization libraries Kepler.gl and city-roads for road networks with dozens of thousands of nodes and edges.
 With the help of a dashboard application example, we explored how Dash Sylvereye can be utilized as a convenient tool for interactively analyzing multivariate traffic data.

 Visualization generation time is an important factor that impacts the experience of the end-user.
-We estimate that the visualization generation stage for a very large graph in Dash Sylvereye may take time in the order of minutes on a commodity system.
-This includes the time needed for the generation of the graphics (sprites and polygons) of the street network and the computation of hit polygons for edge click detection.
+Even with WebGL acceleration, we have observed that the visualization first drawing and redrawing of very large graphs in Dash Sylvereye may take non-negligible time on a commodity system, an overhead not present in other libraries like Kepler.gl and city-roads.
+This overhead includes the time needed for the generation of the graphics (sprites and polygons) of the street network and the computation of hit polygons for edge click detection.
 Future work includes methodologically assessing visualization generation times on commodity computers and evaluating optimization options.

 Similar to other web-based visualization tools, one of Dash Sylvereye’s main drawbacks is that the size of a street network the library can handle is limited by the system’s physical memory and the GPU memory capacity.
 In this regard, an interesting research venue is to study efficient graph coarsening algorithms for edge bundling that 1) allow the tool to handle very large networks and 2) help the researcher’s cognitive process of making sense of such complex structures.